-The children's flu vaccine is safe and effective.
-It's offered every year as a nasal spray to children to help protect them against flu.
+The children's nasal spray flu vaccine is safe and effective.
+It's offered every year to children to help protect them against flu.

 If you have any questions about vaccinations, you can:

 - ask your GP surgery or other healthcare professionals for advice

 - read more about why vaccination is safe and important

 Routine vaccinations for babies, pre-school children and adults are continuing as normal.

 It's important to go to your appointments unless you, your child or someone you live with has symptoms of COVID-19.